markjfannon/Hunt-The-Wumpus/README.md

 If you enter the room that the Wumpus is in, they will either run away or kill you

 Enjoy the game!

+(This is one of my neater pieces of code, I'm rather pleased at how concise it is and how the multi-layer pentagon network of rooms has been represented as a data structure)